RSE-Sheffield/hacktoberfest2020/content/04-git-command-line/05-make-changes.en.md

 #### Make a copy of **`params/params_tmpl.R`**

 First **think of a species name based on your name**, eg _Augustinus vourinus_.
 This will be the species name associated with the evolutionary trajectory defined by the parameters you're going to supply.
-This is both for for fun, but also to ensure that the **files each participant commits has a unique name**.
+This is both for for fun, but also to ensure that the **files each participant commits have unique names**.

 Now, **make a copy** of the file and **save it in the same folder (`params/`)**.
 Use the **species name** you came up with to **name the file**.